fauna/faunadb-jvm/docs/java.md

 ### How to work with user defined classes

-Instead of manually creating your objects via the DSL (e.g. the ObjectV), you can use annotations to automatically encode and decode the class to user-defined types.
+Instead of manually creating your objects via the DSL (e.g. the Obj()), you can use annotations to automatically encode and decode the class to user-defined types.
 These transform the types into the equivalent `Value` types.

 For example a Spell class could be used that defines the fields and constructor: